mstocco/mariostoc.co/content/traininglog/20220515-ironman2022-15weeksout.md

 ### NOTES
 Total Time: **55 Minutes** &nbsp; Swim: **2500m**

-No rain but a windy afternoon commute on the bike to the pool.

 Another good session in the pool.
 Bi-lateral breathing is slowly becoming more repeatably natural.
 I once believed that I needed the 50m lane only to progress but I was in the water today when it dawned on me that the more frequent micro-breaks I get at the turns are opportunities to reset posture (feel horizontal) and feel where my feet need to be.

-Legs (quads) tired on the spin home.
+Legs (quads) tired on the bike ride home.

 <!---->
 ## TUESDAY MAY 17 ☁️